As I sit here writing to you, it’s 2.43am.

 People are talking.

-I am nodding my head sagely.
+Matters of Great Importance are being discussed, and I am nodding my head sagely.

 And yet it’s only “meeting etiquette” that stops me falling into the warm and comforting embrace of an afternoon nap.